viant/bqtail/cmd/README.md

 BqTail client can use one the following auth method

+1. With BqTail oath client (by default)

+- no env setting needed

-1.With Google Service Account Secrets
+2.With Google Service Account Secrets

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS=myGoogle.secret
 ```

-2. With gsutil authentication
+3. With gsutil authentication

 ```bash
     gcloud config set project my-project